Index

 Trigger definitions are in the format: Entity/event[/field].

-Valid events are create
+Valid events are create, update, delete, and revive.1

 For Example: